ByteWelder/Decktility/README.md

 ## Raspberry Pi

-The Pi can be given the OS of your chosing.
-Consider [Raspberry Pi OS](https://www.raspberrypi.com/software/) or [Kali](https://www.kali.org/docs/arm/raspberry-pi-4/).
+The Pi can be used with [Raspberry Pi OS](https://www.raspberrypi.com/software/) or any other Pi-compatible OS.

 Check the to the [Pad 5 Manual](https://github.com/bigtreetech/Raspberry-Pad/tree/master/Pad5) for installing the OS and setting up some of the hardware.

-The [Power Manager Client](./powermanager-client) is used to communicate charging status and battery status to the Arduino Nano.
-This info can be used to show warnings or even auto-shutdown the Pi.

 ## Arduino Nano / Power Manager

 The [Power Manager](./powermanager) controls the power connection to the Pi and the keyboard.
 Power is enabled/disabled depending on the battery voltage.

-The power manager measures battery and charging status, and can send it over I2C to the Pi.
+The power manager measures battery and charging status, and can send it to the Pi.
 This enables battery status on the Pi desktop.

-The project can be opened and built with Arduino IDE v2 from [Arduino.cc](https://www.arduino.cc/).
+Check out the [assembly guide](docs/assembling.md) for more details.

 # Case

+The latest printable parts are in the [printables](printables) folder.

-The case is available as open hardware via [OnShape]
+The case is available as open hardware via OnShape:
 - [v1.0](https://cad.onshape.com/documents/bcf3b5212bb2ba6496cfe6cf/v/bb9262cb0caf4859bc4bdf05/e/c5b400bc9f33c73249dce75b)
 - [Main/WIP](https://cad.onshape.com/documents/bcf3b5212bb2ba6496cfe6cf/w/d70be68a60b4c80f684ba746/e/f2fb47dfa2dbdc91d7666ed1)

 **Warning**: Don't print from the Main branch, because it will possibly have unfinished and/or untested changes.

-STL and STEP files will be posted on GitHub when I've worked out the last few issues.
-Meanwhile, you can export them directly from OnShape by right-clicking on the parts and chosing "Export".

 # Building